cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     getDimensions?: () => Point3
 }

-// Warning: (ae-missing-release-tag) "createCameraPositionSynchronizer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createCameraPositionSynchronizer(synchronizerName: string): Synchronizer;

-// Warning: (ae-missing-release-tag) "createMergedLabelmapForIndex" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createMergedLabelmapForIndex(labelmaps: Array<Types_2.IImageVolume>, segmentIndex?: number, uid?: string): Types_2.IImageVolume;

-// Warning: (ae-missing-release-tag) "createNewSegmentationForToolGroup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function createNewSegmentationForToolGroup(toolGroupUID: string, options?: {
     volumeUID?: string;